Harold Jaffe

-Harold Jaffe (born July 8, 1942) is an American writer of novels, short fiction, drama, and essays.
-He is the author of 30 books, including 14 collections of fiction, four novels, and two volumes of essays.
-He is also the editor of the literary-cultural journal Fiction International.
-He has won two NEA grants in fiction and two Fulbright fellowships.
+Harold Jaffe (July 8, 1938 – June 23, 2024) was an American writer of novels, short fiction, drama, and essays.
+He was the author of 30 books, including 14 collections of fiction, four novels, and two volumes of essays.
+He was also the editor of the literary-cultural journal Fiction International.
+He had won two NEA grants in fiction and two Fulbright fellowships.
 His works have been translated into 15 languages, including German, Japanese, Spanish, Italian, French, Turkish, Dutch, Czech, and Serbo-Croatian.
-Jaffe is also a Professor of Creative Writing, English, and Comparative Literature at San Diego State University.
+Jaffe was also a Professor of Creative Writing, English, and Comparative Literature at San Diego State University.
+Jaffe died on June 23, 2024, at the age of 85.